- Server Locations 141

 Privacy and security

 “We Do Not monitor user activity nor do we keep any logs.
-We therefore have no record of your activities such as which software you used, which websites you visited, what content you downloaded, which apps you used, etc. after you connected to any of our servers.”
+We, therefore, have no record of your activities such as which software you used, which websites you visited, what content you downloaded, which apps you used, etc. after you connected to any of our servers.”

 “Our servers automatically record the time at which you connect to any of our servers.
 From here on forward, we do not keep any records of anything that could associate any specific activity to a specific user.
 The time when a successful connection is made with our servers is counted as a “connection” and the total bandwidth used during this connection is called “bandwidth”.
-Connection and bandwidth are kept in record to maintain the quality of our service.”
+Connection and bandwidth are kept in order to maintain the quality of our service.”

 Data channel: an AES-256-CBC cipher with HMAC SHA1 hash authentication.